Skip to content

 A crème anglaise is a French custard sauce used in desserts.
 It’s essentially the custard we are making here.
 But what’s surprising is many don’t realize that a crème anglaise also doubles as a classic vanilla ice cream base, since the ingredients are nearly identical.

-In this recipe we are quickly making the crème anglaise base, then allowing it to chill for 12 hours before churning it in the ice cream maker.
-From there, it gives you a rich vanilla ice cream base.
-Perfect for any KitchenAid Stand Mixer ice cream!
+In this recipe we are quickly making the crème anglaise base, then allowing it to chill before churning it in the ice cream maker.
+From there, it gives you a rich chocolate ice cream.

 Do I need to strain out my ice cream base?

 The short answer: yes.
 Especially when whisking in cocoa powder, there can be bits of unmixed powder along with some flecks of custard at the bottom of your bowl.
-To make sure you get the smoothest possible chocolate ice cream, it is best to strain the ice cream through a fine mesh sieve into the bowl that you will be storing it in overnight!
+To make sure you get the smoothest chocolate ice cream possible, it is best to strain the ice cream through a fine mesh sieve into the bowl that you will be storing it in.

 Things to know when using a KitchenAid ice cream attachment

-Here are a few tips I wish I knew before I started using my KitchenAid ice cream churner:
+Here are a few tips I wish I knew before I started using my KitchenAid ice cream attachment:

-1. You can’t skip the freezing time – When they say 14-16 hours, they MEAN it.
-I’ve tried using it will less freezing time, and my KitchenAid bowl wasn’t cold enough to get the ice cream to that soft-serve texture I wanted.
+• You can’t skip the freezing time – When they say to freeze the bowl 14-16 hours, they MEAN it.
+I’ve tried using it with less freezing time, and my KitchenAid bowl wasn’t cold enough to get the ice cream to that soft-serve texture I wanted.

-4. Don’t add your mix-ins to the mixer while it is churning – Other ice cream churners can handle this, but I noticed the KitchenAid churner just ends up wanting to kick your toppings out.
+• Don’t add your mix-ins to the mixer while it is churning – Other ice cream machines can handle this, but I noticed the KitchenAid paddle just ends up wanting to kick your toppings out.
 It also makes it harder for the ice cream to churn well.
 Add your fillings at the end!

 Tips for making ice cream at home